 Major patient benefits:

-- Increased Predictability and Safety: By planning your treatment and transforming this into a surgical template, there is a much higher degree of patient safety and predictability compared to “freehand” implant placement.
-Dr. Noori will communicate with your general dentist to ensure optimal aesthetic results even before you begin your procedure.
+Increased Predictability and Safety: By planning your treatment and transforming this into a surgical template, there is a much higher degree of patient safety and predictability compared to “freehand” implant placement.
+Drs.
+Noori, Stearns or Carroll will communicate with your general dentist to ensure optimal aesthetic results even before you begin your procedure.

-- Minimally Invasive Procedures: This treatment option reduces discomfort and post-operative swelling considerably for our patients compared to conventional treatment by allowing Dr. Noori to truly perform minimally invasive procedures.
+Minimally Invasive Procedures: This treatment option reduces discomfort and post-operative swelling considerably for our patients compared to conventional treatment by allowing Drs.
+Noori, Stearns or Carroll to truly perform minimally invasive procedures.
 This treatment method also reduces the number and duration of appointments for our patients, which means fewer interruptions in everyday life.